JoomiK/WineDrinkers/README.md

 ### Documents:
 recommenders.py has functions for building recommenders.
-WineDrinkers.ipynb has workflow of clustering wine drinkers.
+WineDrinkers.ipynb goes through the workflow of clustering wine drinkers.
-WineDrinkers2.ipynb  has workflow of building wine recommenders.
+WineDrinkers2.ipynb goes through the workflow of building wine recommenders.

 ---